Siege of Krujë (1450): Campaigns of 1448 and early 1450

 After several failed invasions of Albania by Ottoman captains, Murad II laid siege to the fortress of Svetigrad (which is thought to be today's Demir Hisar) on May 14, 1448, with a force of 80,000 men.
-Svetigrad was an important strategic point, since it controlled the routes from Macedonia into Albania.
-The small garrison, composed of Albanians, Bulgarians, and other Europeans, held the fortress while Scanderbeg attacked the Ottoman camp from outside.
-After the Ottomans poisoned the wells, a group of defenders decided to open the gates and let the Turks in, thus giving control of the fortress to the Ottomans.Francione p.
-80. The Sultan retired from Albania and Skanderbeg laid siege to Svetigrad on September 23, 1448.
+Svetigrad was an important strategic point since it controlled the routes from Macedonia into Albania.
+The small garrison, composed of Albanians, Bulgarians, and other Europeans held the fortress while Scanderbeg attacked the Ottoman camp from outside.
+After the Ottomans poisoned the wells, a group of defenders decided to open the gates and let the Turks in, thus giving control of the fortress to the Ottomans.
+The Sultan retired from Albania, and Skanderbeg laid siege to Svetigrad on September 23, 1448.
 After several failed assaults, Skanderbeg lifted the siege and retreated.
 In early 1450, Berat was captured by the pasha of Gjirokastër through a night attack, causing Gjergj Arianit to desert Skandebeg's cause.